-The landlord-tenant relationship does not operate under the code, “an eye for an eye.”
+Every landlord tenant conflict is not grounds for eviction.
+Evicting a tenant to get back at them for an action you did not approve up will not hold up in court.
 You cannot evict a tenant because they have made you angry by complaining or by legally reporting you to a housing authority.
-This is known as a retaliatory eviction and it is illegal.
+An eviction based on retaliation is known as a retaliatory eviction and it is illegal.

 - Your tenant reports you to the health department because of a mold problem in their unit that is caused by a roof leak you have not fixed.

 - Your tenant pursues legal action against you because he or she slipped on ice on the front stairs of the property and broke their leg.
-You failed to salt the stairs.
+You did not salt or shovel the stairs.

 - A tenant had a maintenance issue at the property that you refused to fix, so he or she called a repairman to fix the problem.
 The tenant deducted the amount of the repair from their monthly rental payment.

-If you attempt to evict a tenant within three to six months after their complaint or legal action against you, a judge may determine that you are simply trying to retaliate against the tenant because their actions have angered you.
+If you attempt to evict a tenant within three to six months after their complaint or legal action against you, a judge may determine that you are simply trying to retaliate against the tenant.

 You can still file to evict a tenant who has complained or pursued legal action against you if you have legitimate grounds for an eviction, such as nonpayment of rent or other breaches to the lease agreement.

-You cannot evict a tenant for a reason that could be considered discrimination.
+A discriminatory eviction is an eviction based on the tenant being a member of a certain class.
 You cannot evict a tenant because you don’t like the color of their skin, the religion they practice or the fact that they have children.

 The Federal Fair Housing Act protects seven classes of people.
 The protected classes are race, color, sex, national origin, religion, familial status and disability.
 Your state may have additional protected classes, so make sure you adhere to your state’s fair housing laws as well.

-Example 1: You find out a tenant is Jewish when they put a menorah in their window during Hanukkah.
-You file for an eviction because you think the menorah may discourage Christians from renting in your property.
-Instead, you want your property to be covered in Christmas lights because there are more people who practice Christianity in your area and thus they represent a larger tenant base.
+- 1: A Jewish tenant puts a menorah in their window during Hanukkah.
+You file for an eviction because you think the menorah may discourage Christians from renting your property.
+You feel that there are more people who practice Christianity in your area and thus they represent a larger tenant base.
 This is religious discrimination and it is illegal.

 Your state or county may allow certain tenants to be classified as protected tenants.
 These can be tenants that are over a certain age, such as 62 years old, who have lived at a property for a certain number of years, such as 10 years.
 It can be very difficult to evict a protected tenant from a property, even for legitimate reasons such as nonpayment of rent.

-Withholding Rent Until Safety or Health Issue Is Rectified
+Tenant Withholding Rent Until Safety or Health Issue Is Fixed

 Under most circumstances, you can file to evict a tenant for nonpayment of rent.
 There is. however, an exception.
-You cannot evict a tenant if they are withholding rent until a safety or health issue at the property is rectified.
+You cannot evict a tenant if they are withholding rent until a safety or health issue at the property has been addressed.

-For Example: You are responsible for paying a tenant’s utilities.
-You neglect to pay the electric bill.
-In order to have lights in their home, the tenant must pay the electric bill themselves.
+To have lights in their home, the tenant must pay the electric bill themselves.
 When they pay their monthly rent, they deduct the portion they have paid to the electric company.
-Because your failure to pay the electric bill threatened the safety and living standard of the tenant, you cannot pursue the tenant for the remainder of the rent or file for an eviction because they did not pay the full amount of rent.
+Since your failure to pay the electric bill threatened the safety and living standard of the tenant, you cannot pursue the tenant for the remainder of the rent or file for an eviction because they did not pay the full amount of rent.